ufal/npfl138/exam/questions.md

   channels.
 Write down (or derive) the equation of transposed convolution (or equivalently backpropagation through a convolution to its inputs).
 [5]

+#### Questions@:, Lecture 6 Questions
+- Describe the differences among semantic segmentation, image classification, object detection, and instance segmentation, and write down which metrics are used for these tasks.
+[5]

+- Write down how is $\mathit{AP}_{50}$ computed given predicted objects and their bounding boxes in the whole dataset.
+[5]

+- Considering a Fast-RCNN architecture, draw overall network architecture, explain what a RoI-pooling layer is, show how the network parametrizes bounding boxes and write down the complete loss.
+Finally, describe non-maximum suppression and how the Fast-RCNN prediction is performed.
+[10]

+- Considering a Faster-RCNN architecture, describe the region proposal network (what are anchors, architecture including both heads, how are the coordinates of proposals parametrized, what does the complete loss look like).
+[10]

+- Considering Mask-RCNN architecture, describe the additions to a Faster-RCNN architecture (the RoI-Align layer, the new mask-producing head, its loss).
+[5]

+- Write down the focal loss with class weighting, including the commonly used hyperparameter values and how the class weighting works for a given class.
+[5]

+- Draw the overall architecture of a RetinaNet architecture (the computation of
+  $C_1, \ldots, C_7$, the FPN architecture computing $P_1, \ldots, P_7$
+  including the block combining feature maps of different resolutions; the classification and bounding box generation heads, including their output size).
+Write down the losses for both heads and the overall loss.
+[10]

+- Describe GroupNorm (including its parameters and their size), and compare it to BatchNorm and LayerNorm, discussing both fully connected layers and convolutional layers.
+[5]

 #### Questions@:, Lecture 7 Questions
 - Write down how the Long Short-Term Memory (LSTM) cell operates, including the explicit formulas.
 Also mention the forget gate bias.
 [10]